Imagine Excellence: The GWS Awards Program

 - The GWS Communication Award, given in recognition of excellence in communication, interpretation, or related areas pertaining to the purposes of the Society.
 This award is given specifically to recognize outstanding efforts in communicating highly technical or controversial park-related subjects to the public in a clear and understandable manner.

-At the same event, five other winners in the Society’s “Imagine Excellence” Awards Program received their honors:
+At the same event, four other winners in the Society’s “Imagine Excellence” Awards Program received their honors:

 Full List of Past Awardees